How to Apply for Financial Aid

 - Determination Letter

 Please note that all requested information for fall semester must be submitted to the PSC Financial Aid Office by May 1st to ensure processing completion before tuition payment due date.
 Students that are unable to meet the May 1st deadline are still encouraged to complete their financial aid file, but are responsible for paying for classes by the payment due date.
 Oct.
-1 is the priority deadline for fall semester; Mar.
+1 is the priority deadline for spring semester; Mar.
 1 is the priority deadline for summer semester.

 Book vouchers are available each semester one week before classes begin.
 Vouchers will be given to students who have an award in the system, are registered for classes, and have sufficient financial aid to cover tuition and fees, plus the book voucher.
 A valid student I.D. for the current semester and a class schedule are required to use the book voucher.